 - Participants who arrive more than 20 minutes late or leave 20 minutes early will be marked absent.

 - Participants who miss either: 1) 4 consecutive biweekly meetings, or 2) 10 meetings in total, will be asked to leave the facilitated biweekly meetings and triad sessions, but can continue to view the online materials and attend the Zoom calls with Dr. Gabor Maté and Facilitated Monthly Workshops until the end of the year-long training.
 This ensures that we maintain the integrity of the course for all participants.

-Participants who miss 6-10 biweekly meetings in total, or fewer than 4 consecutive biweekly meetings, and still desire to pursue certification, may continue attending the Biweekly meetings and dyad/triad practice sessions until the end of the year, although they will not qualify for certification.
-They may register for the next cohort at half price the regular fee, and repeat the program the following year.
+Participants who miss 6-9 biweekly meetings in total, or fewer than 4 consecutive biweekly meetings, and still desire to participate in the program, may continue attending the Biweekly meetings and dyad/triad practice sessions until the end of the year, although they will not receive a Certificate of Completion.
+They may register for a future cohort for a reduced fee of $1000, and repeat the program the following year.

 - Completion of reading of each of the Module pdfs, totalling approximately 600 pages.

 - Viewing of all of the CI online videos and powerpoint summaries and completion of short quizzes at the end of each video section.
 Videos total approximately 40 hours.